zizitizi/my-devops-Roadmap/ansible/S25ansible.md

 # condition in ansible:

+we have coditions:

+failed_when: use when result of that task was failed

+when: do when codition in facts in setup moduled we find parameters. fact is used frequently. then read ansible facts carefully. or we can use with result of commands with failed_when. then it works look like else.

 Create the name of the registered variable using the register keyword.
 A registered variable always contains the status of the task that created it.